-3 In the Save As Report Setting window, in the Description field, type the description for the report setting you are saving.
+3. In the Save As Report Setting window, in the Description field, enter the description for the report setting you are saving.

-- 4 In the Type field, select the report type option. - 5 To save the report setting as your default report setting, select the Default Report check box. - 6 To set advanced settings for the report setting, perform the following steps: - a Click Advanced.
-In the Advanced Setting dialog box, select either the Standard or Custom option to use a standard or custom report when printing the report. - b If you selected the Custom option, enter the path to the custom report and click OK. - 7 In the Save As Report Setting window, click OK to save the report setting.
+- 4. In the Type field, select the report type option. - 5.
+To save the report setting as your default report setting, select the Default Report check box. - 6.
+To set advanced settings for the report setting, perform the following steps: - a.
+Click Advanced. - b.
+In the Advanced Setting window, select either the Standard or Custom option to use a standard or custom report when printing the report. - c.
+If you selected the Custom option, enter the path to the custom report and click OK. - 7.
+In the Save As Report Setting window, click OK to save the report setting.

 Changes made to an existing report setting are saved to a new report setting name or to the current report setting name.
 The report setting that you created will be available in the Report Setting field in the report window for future use.

-retained by workstation and form code.
+Note: Report and form printer information is retained by workstation and form code.
 When a new report setting or form code is created, the workstation ID and printer information is retained.